go101/go101/pages/generics/222-about-this-book.md

 * current implementation/design restrictions

 A reader needs to be familiar with Go general programming to read this book.
-In particular, readers of this book should be familar with [Go type system](https://go101.org/article/type-system-overview.html), including Go built-in gennerics, which and Go custom generics are two different systems.
+In particular, readers of this book should be familiar with [Go type system](https://go101.org/article/type-system-overview.html), including Go built-in generics, which and Go custom generics are two different systems.

 Currently, the book mainly focuses on the syntax of, and concepts in, custom generics.
 More practical examples will be provided when I get more experiences of using custom generics.